1. Apply to VCU

 2. Learn about Financial Aid

-The Financial Aid Office at Virginia Commonwealth University seeks to assist students and their families, so that any qualified student who desires to pursue an education at VCU may do so without the hindrance of financial barriers.
+The Student Financial Services Office at Virginia Commonwealth University seeks to assist students and their families, so that any qualified student who desires to pursue an education at VCU may do so without the hindrance of financial barriers.
 We support enrollment and retention by identifying resources and educating parents and students so that they may make sound financial decisions.
 In responding to the diverse and changing needs of the university community, a spirit of cooperation, innovation, and fairness will be maintained.
-For more information about Financial Aid, please visit the Financial Aid website.
+For more information about Financial Aid, please visit the Student Financial Services website.

 Note: Undergraduate and graduate non-degree seeking students are not eligible for financial aid.
 However, undergraduate and graduate non-degree seeking students may qualify for financial assistance programs such as veteran’s benefits, other forms of veteran’s aid, and VCU’s installment payment plan.